Loneliness in America: A Tragedy of the Commons by J. Persico and Metis – AI Assistant

 8. Apologize when you hurt the other person:

 Good friends do not deliberately hurt each other.
 However, hurts both physical and emotional will often be inflicted.
 I cannot tell you how many times I have bumped into Karen, stepped on her toes, or unintentionally inflicted some pain on her while we were together.
 Fortunately, it was nothing ever very serious.
 More serious to our relationship, has been the emotional pain and hurts that I have too often inflicted on her.
 Some of them were intentional, some were not.
 None were ever deserved though.
 At such times, I think it is critical and essential to apologize to the other person.
 Whether or not it was intentional is not the point.
-The point is that you have hurt the other person and if you truly care about them, you want to know how you can help alleviate the pain.
+The point is that you have hurt the other person and if you truly care about them, you want them to know how you can help alleviate the pain.

 “The truth is, everyone is going to hurt you.
 You just got to find the ones worth suffering for.”